mariorobertofortunato/QuoteGenerator/README.md

 - "Animate UI components to better utilize screen real estate and create engaging content."

-A MotionLayout manage the transition between the Quote Fragment and the Fav Fragment.
+A MotionLayout manages the transition between the Quote Fragment and the Fav Fragment.
 Specifically, it impacts the alpha attribute of the destination fragment.
 A couple more animation are set for the "heart" and providers buttons.

 °°° Local and Network data